enso-org/enso/docs/libraries/editions.md

 - `engine-version` which should be a semantic versioning string specifying the engine version that should be associated with that edition,
-- `repositories` which can contain a list of repositories which are sources of library packages, its format is described below,
+- `repositories` which defines the repositories which are sources of library packages, its format is described below,
 - `extends` which can contain a name of another Edition that this Edition extends,
-- `packages` which can contain a list of packages that this Edition should include, its format is described below.
+- `packages` which defines the packages that this Edition should include, its format is described below.

 Every field is optional, but an Edition file to be valid must specify at least the engine version to be used (either by specifying it directly or extending